fostermadeco/expressionengine-addon-boilerplate/README.md

 ## Plugins
 Required Folders/Files:
 <br/>
-Replace `plugin` with the name of your plugins name Place the files in your plugin folder
+Replace the word "plugin" in the filename with the snake case name of your plugin.<br />
+Place the files in your plugin folder

 - Folder plugin
   - addon.setup.php
   - pi.plugin.php

+In the pi.plugin.php file, be sure to replace the class name of "Plugin_Name" with the ???? case name of your plugin

 [ExpressionEngine Plugins](https://docs.expressionengine.com/latest/development/plugins.html)